nirnachmani/Pixie-Plus-for-Home-Assistant/README.md

 # Pixie Plus for Home Assistant

 **First, a warning.
-Installation of this integration requires a bit of knowledge and is not straight forward - see for more details below.
+Installation of this integration requires a bit of knowledge and is not straight forward - see belowfor more details.
 In addition, the integration was only tested on my system and is not sure to work on other systems without modifications.
 It is not supported but I may be able to help.**

 This is a Pixie Plus integration for Home Assistant.
 Pixie Plus is a line of smart light products and other smart home devices made by an Australian